Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: Abstract

 \section{Abstract}

-Reliable and cost-effective counting of people in large indoor spaces is a significant challenge with many applications.
-An emerging approach is to deploy multiple fisheye cameras mounted overhead to monitor the whole space.
-However, due to the overlapping fields of view, person re-identificaiton (PRID) is critical for the accuracy of counting.
-While PRID has been thoroughly researched for traditional rectilinear cameras, few methods have been proposed for fisheye cameras and their performance is comparatively lower.
-To close this performance gap, we propose a multi-feature framework for fisheye PRID where we combine deep-learning, color-based and location-based features by means of novel feature fusion.
+Person re-identification (PRID) has been thoroughly researched in typical surveillance scenarios where various scenes are monitored by side-mounted, rectilinear-lens cameras.
+To date, few methods have been proposed for fisheye cameras mounted overhead and their performance is lacking.
+In order to close this performance gap, we propose a multi-feature framework for fisheye PRID where we combine deep-learning, color-based and location-based features by means of novel feature fusion.
 We evaluate the performance of our framework for various feature combinations on FRIDA, a public fisheye PRID dataset.
-The results demonstrate that our multi-feature approach outperforms recent appearance-based deep-learning methods by almost 18\% points and location-based methods by almost 3\% points in accuracy.
+The results demonstrate that our multi-feature approach outperforms recent appearance-based deep-learning methods by almost 18\% points and location-based methods by almost 3\% points in matching accuracy.
+We also demonstrate the potential application of the proposed PRID framework to people counting in large, crowded indoor spaces.

-\section{\uppercase{Introduction}}
+\section{Introduction}

-Knowing the number of people and their locations in various indoor spaces is critical for reducing energy waste (e.g., HVAC, lighting), space management (e.g., quantifying underutilization) and in emergency situations (e.g., fire/chemical hazard, active shooter).
-While a number of approaches have been developed to detect and track people indoors, overhead fisheye cameras have recently emerged as a compelling alternative.
-With their vast field of view ($180^\circ\times360^\circ$), fewer fisheye cameras are needed to cover a large space than commonly-used standard rectilinear-lens cameras, thus reducing system deployment costs.
+Detecting, tracking and counting people indoors is an enabling technology for energy-waste reduction (e.g., HVAC, lighting), space management (e.g., quantifying underutilization) and in emergency situations (e.g., fire/chemical hazard, active shooter).
+While a number of approaches have been developed to detect and track people indoors, {\it overhead fisheye} cameras have recently emerged as a compelling alternative.
+With their vast field of view ($360^\circ$ horizontally and $180^\circ$ vertically), fewer fisheye cameras are needed to cover a large space than commonly-used standard rectilinear-lens cameras, thus reducing system deployment costs.

-However, owing to the unique overhead viewpoint and unusual lens geometry, finding people in fisheye images using standard algorithms is prone to failure.
-To this end, a number of fisheye-specific people-detection methods have been recently developed: \cite{BOMNI,Tamura,HABBOF,RAPiD,PIROPO,WEPDTOF}.
-These algorithms perform well in small-to-medium size rooms where a single fisheye camera suffices.
-However, their performance drops significantly in large rooms, especially at field-of-view periphery, due to lens distortions and people appearing very small.
-Therefore, in order to maintain performance, multiple overhead fisheye cameras need to be deployed.
-While this largely solves the missed detections problem, it creates a new problem of potential overcounting since the same person visible in views from neighboring cameras would be counted multiple times.
-To avoid the overcounting, a reliable person re-identification (PRID) algorithm is needed for {\it time-synchronized} overhead fisheye cameras with {\it overlapping fields of view} (FOVs).